opensearch-project/project-website/_authors/deysubho.markdown

 github: sbcd90
 ---

-**Subhobrata Dey** works as a Software Development Engineer in AWS OpenSearch team & primarily works in the area of Security Analytics & Alerting plugins in OpenSearch.
+**Subhobrata Dey** is a Software Development Engineer at AWS focusing on OpenSearch and primarily works on the Security Analytics and Alerting plugins.
 He developed the Security Analytics plugin from scratch.